Targeting and pricing your app

 Choosing a pricing strategy

 BlackBerry World offers a number of pricing and billing strategies that support different business models for apps.
 In BlackBerry World, the type of pricing that you choose is called a license type.
 There are two key business models: premium and freemium.
 In the premium model, users must purchase your app at an initial cost.
-This corresponds to a license type of paid.
+This strategy corresponds to a license type of paid.
 In the freemium model, users download the app for free and you decide what premium costs are charged later for additional content or features.
-This corresponds to a license type of free.
+This strategy corresponds to a license type of free.

 There are also variations on these two key business models: